Top 20 Basketball Rookie Cards of All-Time

 The following list counts down the top 20 basketball rookie cards of all-time.
 It can be difficult to determine the best order when dealing with cards from different eras, especially given the evolution of cards.
 A combination of value and historical significance were used to compile this list.
 This is by no means the definitive list of top basketball rookies, because there are just too many variables to base that list on.
 It is simply our view of the top 20 basketball rookie cards currently available to collectors.

 To be clear, this is not a list of the top players in NBA history, but instead, the top rookie cards.
 In order to make a clean list, we included a few caveats.
 First, there is only one card per player and no parallels are included.
-Only full-fledged NBA releases are featured, so no Star Company, despite the value and demand for these mid-80's, limited edition products.
+Only full-fledged NBA releases are featured, so no Star Company, despite the value and demand for these mid-80's, limited distribution products.
 Also, as stated above, value is important, but it is not the only factor.
 Lastly, this list is based on things right now.
 In the future, the spots may shift and names may roll on and off.

 Think we missed one?
 Feel free to add it in the comments.